memgraph/docs/docs/reference-guide/overview.md

 ### Authentication and authorization

 Memgraph supports authentication and (optional) authorization using a custom-built external auth module.
-To learn more visit:
+To learn more, visit:

 - **[Auth module](./auth-module.md)**
 - **[LDAP security](./ldap-security.md)**